SamayamantryVivek/SpringBootEmployeeTraining/README.md

 # SpringBootEmployeeTraining
-First Spring Boot Application for Schedule and get Trainings for an Employee using emailed
+First Spring Boot Application for Schedule and get Trainings for an Employee using email-id